TuritoYuenan/environment-monitor/README.md

-# ZimmerWetter - Demand Your Weather Back!
+# ZimmerWetter - Reliable, Self-Sufficient Weather Station

 > This is a university workshop project